Cuckoo (2014 film): Production

-Fox Star Studios in association with The Next Big Film Productions launched the film in July 2013, marking the debut of director Raja Murugan, who had previously assisted Linguswamy in Bheema (2008) and Paiyaa (2010) and also worked as a writer for Ananda Vikatan magazine.
+Fox Star Studios in association with The Next Big Film Productions launched the film in July 2013, marking the debut of director Raju Murugan, who had previously assisted Linguswamy in Bheema (2008) and Paiyaa (2010) and also worked as a writer for Ananda Vikatan magazine.
 Nandita Swetha was initially selected to portray the character of Sudhanthirakodi, before she was replaced by Malayalam newcomer Malavika Nair.
 The team completed the making of the film by November 2013, with Dinesh revealing his satisfaction on how the film shaped up.
 Actor Kamal Haasan revealed the first look of the film in January 2014, with a teaser trailer released thereafter.